It’s not just about lung cancer. Here’s what else to know.

 Smoking wrinkles skin faster

 Yes, we all get lines on our faces as we age.
-But a smoker’s skin shows more wear and tear, and earlier.
+But someone who smokes likely has skin showing more wear and tear, and earlier.

 One study found that adding heavy smoking to a sun-worshipping habit leads to very leathery face.
-Heavy smokers (with 35 pack years – meaning the equivalent of smoking one pack a day for 35 years) with sun exposure of more than two hours per day were more than 11 times likelier at the same age to be heavily wrinkled than nonsmokers and those who spend less time in the sun.
+People with a heavy smoking habit (with 35 pack years – meaning the equivalent of smoking one pack a day for 35 years) with sun exposure of more than two hours per day were more than 11 times likelier at the same age to be heavily wrinkled than nonsmokers and those who spend less time in the sun.

 Another study showed that the more you smoke, the more your skin ages, even on parts of your body not exposed to the sun (in the case of this study, the upper inner arms).